Digital Credentialing

 Or completing a 500-student cohort-based course.

 Now imagine opening a certificate file, renaming it, saving it, attaching it to an email, and doing this hundreds of times.
+This is exactly why more organisations are adopting bulk certificate automation to simplify certificate creation and distribution at scale.

 Many people start in the same way, which is also why they quickly look for a better alternative.